Sex Reassignment Surgery is performed to transition individuals with gender dysphoria to their desired gender.

 The below guide is designed to be a primer for individuals seeking information about Sex Reassignment Surgery (SRS), but will have a focus on Genital Reassignment Surgery.

-Genital Reassignment Surgery for trans men generally includes at least one of the following:
+When transitioning from female to male, Genital Reassignment Surgery generally includes at least one of the following:

-However, the term Sex Reassignment Surgery for trans men can also include:
+However, the term Sex Reassignment Surgery can also include:

 We have tried to be as objective as possible in presenting the most accurate information available, but due to the highly personal nature of this procedure, each individual should also conduct their own research beyond this guide to ensure they are making an informed choice that is best for their needs.